-While shopping for wood furniture (like dining tables, chairs, cabinets, etc.), you’ll notice pieces are often grouped into two different types: solid wood and wood veneers.
+While shopping for wood furniture (like dining tables, chairs, cabinets, etc.), you’ll notice pieces are often grouped into two types: solid wood and wood veneers.

-Solid wood furniture is made entirely out of solid wood, while wood veneer furniture will have a small layer of wood that covers the inner panel of the furniture which is typically fiberboard.
+As in the name, solid wood furniture is made entirely of solid wood.
+In contrast, the wood veneers will have a small layer of wood covering the inner panel of the furniture, typically fiberboard.

-It is a common mistake to think that solid wood furniture is of better quality than wood veneer furniture.
-In a lot of cases, veneers will usually be more durable, strong, and easier to manage.
+It’s a common mistake to think that solid wood table top is of better quality than veneers because, in many cases, veneers are usually more durable, strong, and easier to manage.
 Why?
 Let’s take a look below…

 What is Wood Veneer?